karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ## Change Of Ownership (coo Property)

-There is no change to the coo property; if the member zone changes ownership to another catalog, fundamentally, the zone already exists.
+There is no change to the coo property; if the member zone changes ownership to another catalog, fundamentally, the zone's master file already exists.

-The scope of this document is solely concerned with the initial bootstrapping of the zone's file, and so in the case of the zone changing ownership, the bootstrap parameters MUST NOT be processed.
+The scope of this document is solely concerned with the initial bootstrapping of the zone's master file, and so in the case of the zone changing ownership, the bootstrap parameters MUST NOT be processed.

 # Name Server Behaviour

 ## General Behaviour

-The parameters specified in the boot property will contain hostnames, for example in the NS records and in the SOA; these will be replicated verbatim into the zone upon creation, and so it should be noted that if they would be fully qualified in a manually created zone file, they MUST be fully quallified in the parameter specification in the property.
+The parameters specified in the boot property will contain hostnames, for example in the NS records and in the SOA; these will be replicated verbatim into the zone upon creation, and so it should be noted that if they would be fully qualified in a manually created master file for the zone, they MUST be fully quallified in the parameter specification in the property.

 # Security Considerations

-This document does not alter the security considerations outlined in {{RFC9432}}
+This document does not alter the security considerations outlined in {{RFC9432}}.

 # IANA Considerations {#IANA}